Apply to Face Blog

 • Roll rectangle up long ways tightly into a giant cigar.

-• Use a sharp serrated knife to cut up cigar roll in 1 ½" increments (8).
-Saw through the roll rather than push down so as not to squash the slices.
+• Use a sharp serrated knife or cotton thread to cut up cigar roll in 1 ½" increments (8).
+If using a knife then saw through the roll rather than push down so as not to squash the slices.
 Clean your knife after each cut.

-• Place rolls in large muffin trays that you have oiled or buttered well and cover lightly with oiled clingfilm and leave to rise again somewhere warm until nearly doubled in size and beautifully puffy.
+• Place rolls in baking tin and cover lightly with clingfilm and leave to rise again somewhere warm until nearly doubled in size and beautifully puffy.

-• Bake in 180 Celsius oven for about 20/30 mins or until nicely brown.
+• Bake in 180 Celsius oven for about 30 mins or until nicely brown.
 It is best to keep a close eye on the baking so they do not burn.
 Ovens can be temperamental things.
-Leave in tin to cool for ten mins before gently placing them on a wire rack to cool.
-Use a blunt knife to help them out.
+Leave in tin to cool

-• Once cooled a bit, mix icing and drizzle over.
+• Once cooled a bit, mix icing and slather baby.

 • OMG, OMG Apply To Face.